jobovy/apogee/README.rst

       ip= ferre.Interpolator(lib='GK')

-and can then be used as
+and can then be used as:

     mspec= ip(4750.,2.5,-0.1,0.1,0.,0.)